trueberryless/the-thinking-hub/src/content/posts/policy-thinking.md

 This parallels the oil industry and the climate crisis.
 Both problems arose from a lack of early regulation and a refusal to acknowledge negative externalities.
 The industry fought regulation every step of the way, dating back to the 19th-century railroad barons who had to be forced by law to consider the public good.

 It is now clear that "self-regulation" and "technical innovation" alone will not fix these problems.
 We need political solutions.
-And contrary to the Silicon Valley narrative, regulation does not kill innovation—it improves it.
+And contrary to the Silicon Valley narrative, regulation does not kill innovation — it improves it.
 As Paul Nemitz, a key advisor to the EU Commission, puts it: there must be a **primacy of democracy over technology and business models**.

 The tech scene loves to argue that laws should just adapt to the principles of technology (i.e., code).
 But the purpose of legislation is not to secure a specific business model.
 The purpose of legislation is to shape the life of the human being and society as a whole.
 If a business model relies on destroying the fabric of democracy, the law has a duty to destroy that business model.